-Best Apple iPad tips and tricks - Pocket-lint
+Best Apple iPad tips and tricks: A masterclass in managing your tablet

 How to connect Apple Pencil to iPad

-To connect Apple Pencil to iPad, plug it into the Lightning port at the bottom of your iPad.
+To connect Apple Pencil to iPad, plug it into the Lightning port at the bottom of your iPad if you have the first generation model.
 You'll then need to confirm pairing and your iPad and the App Pencil will be connected and ready to use.

+If you have the second generation model, simply attach it to your iPad via the magnetic strip.

 How to access Notes from Lock Screen with Apple Pencil